Does your horse need a grazing muzzle?

 You can ID muzzles with tape, and you can also make the nose holes bigger for better ventilation.

-You will also want to watch out for sores, rub, hairless patches and the like.
+- You will also want to watch out for sores, rub, hairless patches and the like.
 Sometimes the top of the muzzle will rub across your horse’s face.
 You could add some fleece or padding, or use an ointment to create a slippery surface.
+I like to add some runner’s body glide to the first sign of hair getting rubbed away.